Add Axes for Multiple Measures in Views

 Click the Sales card.
 Change the Sales mark type to Bar.

-Click the Sales data item, and then click yellow in the palette.
+- Click the Profit data item, and then click a different color in the palette.
+Click the Sales data item, and then click a different color in the palette.